mjallen729/Anomaly-Detection-NetTraffic/README.md

-# Network Intrusion Detection Using Machine Learning
+# Network Intrusion Detection Using Unsupervised Learning (NSL-KDD)

 A comparative study of deep learning, ensemble, and clustering approaches for network anomaly detection using the NSL-KDD dataset.
 The Autoencoder-based deep learning model achieved **92% attack detection rate** with balanced precision and recall.